 The front surface of your eye (the cornea) can get damaged or scratched.
-This could perhaps be due to an injury or from something like a viral infection.
-If this happens, people find it particularly annoying, since every time you blink it irritates the scratch even more and may eventually lead to inflammation.
-Not only does the scratchy, irritated feeling get on your nerves, it's also makes it difficult to stop blinking.
+If this happens, people find it particularly annoying.
+Not only does the scratchy, irritated feeling get on your nerves, it also makes it difficult to stop blinking.

 Whatever it is that has brought about the irritation, your eye can react by becoming inflamed or may water.
 This reaction is part of the eye’s natural defense mechanism in an attempt to try to clear away the irritation, together with needing to blink more often.
 Your natural reaction is to rub your eye, but this can only make the situation worse and may cause even more damage.

 The term "Red Eye" is a general description of eyes that are irritated and become bloodshot.

 Red Eye can result from some of the conditions we've already mentioned, like infections or allergies or for other reasons, like wearing contact lenses for too long.
 It may commonly also result from:

 - The effect of chlorine in swimming pools

 - Staring at a screen for too long

 Red Eye can also be associated with some other conditions:

 - Leaking of a blood vessel in the conjunctiva which lies over the sclera of your eye known as a subconjunctival haemorrhage

 - Inflamed edges of the eyelids - known as blepharitis